-The problem: The resin linings of tin cans contain Bisphenol-A, a synthetic estrogen that has been linked to ailments ranging from reproductive problems to heart disease, diabetes, and obesity.
-Unfortunately, acidity (a prominent characteristic of tomatoes) causes BPA to leach into your food.
-Studies show that the BPA in most people’s body exceeds the amount that suppresses sperm production or causes chromosomal damage to the eggs of animals.
-“You can get 50 mcg of BPA per liter out of a tomato can, and that's a level that is going to impact people, particularly the young,” says vom Saal.
+According to Fredrick vom Saal, PhD, an endocrinologist who studies bisphenol-A, the resin linings of tin cans contain Bisphenol-A, a synthetic estrogen that has been linked to ailments ranging from reproductive problems to heart disease, diabetes, and obesity.
+Unfortunately, acidity, especially tomatoes, causes BPA to leach into your food.
+Studies show that "you can get 50 mcg of BPA per liter out of a tomato can, and that's a level that is going to impact people, particularly the young," since it's an endocrine disrupter, says vom Saal.
 "I won't go near canned tomatoes."

 And remember my recent post about BPA in toilet paper and I didn't know what to do with a case of my tomato cans?
 Well, Dr. Saal's statement further proves that I should just throw them away and not even donate them.

 Update (Nov.
 2011) - The NY Times reported a study by Harvard School of Public Health revealed that after eating canned soup for one week, subjects' BPA levels rose by over 1,200 percent.

 How to avoid it: Choose tomatoes in glass bottles (lids do have BPA lining though), such as the brands Bionaturae and Coluccio.
 You can also get several types in Tetra Pak boxes, like Trader Joe's and Pomi